Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Preliminaries

-A hardware-assisted digital signature removes the burden of supplying the one-time commitments and public keys (along with their certificates) from the signer side.
-It introduces a third-party entity, equipped with a secure enclave (e.g., Intel SGX \cite{intelsgx}) that issues these cryptographic keys to verifiers, in an offline mode or on-demand.
-We call the third-party entity as the {\em Commitment Construct Oracle (\cco)}.
-We provide more discussion about the secure enclaves in the section \ref{sec:models}.
-We note that quantum-secure \cco~can be easily achieved by using post-quantum cryptographic operations within the secure enclave \cite{boneh2019post}.
-Specifically, one can construct a digital signature scheme that is only based on symmetric-key algorithms (e.g., pseudo-random functions (PRF) or cryptographic hash functions) which are foreseen to have post-quantum security.

-A hardware-based signature scheme can be extended into a multi-user setting by deriving the users' private keys from a master key, which is solely stored at the \cco~entity.
-We call such scheme as Hardware-Assisted Mutli-User signature (\hamusgn), described in definition \ref{def:hamus}.
-The \hamusgn~scheme is suitable for resource-constrained networks where large sizes of low-powered IoT devices are controlled by a gateway that operates as \cco.
+A hardware-assisted digital signature removes the need of supplying commitments and public keys (with certificates) from signers.
+It introduces a third-party entity, {\em Commitment Construct Oracle (\cco)}, equipped with a secure enclave (e.g., Intel SGX \cite{el2022benchmarking}) that issues cryptographic keys to verifiers either offline or on-demand.
+A PQ \cco~can be achieved by using PQ cryptographic operations within the enclave \cite{boneh2019post}.
+A hardware-assisted digital signature can be extended into a multi-user setting by deriving the users' private keys from a master key, which is solely stored at \cco.
+We call such scheme as Hardware-Assisted Mutli-User signature (\hamusgn), described in Def. \ref{def:hamus}.

 \begin{definition} A Hardware-Assisted Multi-User signature scheme \hamusgn~consists of four algorithms $(\kg,\comconstr, \ssig,\ver)$ defined as follows: \begin{enumerate}[ -] \item $\underline{ (\msk, \vec{\sk}, I) \as \hamusgnkg( 1^{\kappa}, \vec{ID}, J ) }$: Given the security level $\kappa$, the signers' identities $\vec{ID}$~and the max number of signatures $J$, it returns a master key \msk, users' private keys $\vec{\sk}$, and the system parameters $I$.